Machiry/DebloatingTestSuite/README.md

   default, test output data is simply output to the terminal, but if this key is set to a file path, all output will be redirected to the file specified instead of the terminal.
-- `prescript` = allows the user to specify bash commands to be run prior to running the test suite.
+- `prescript` and `postscript` = allows the user to specify bash commands to be run prior to or after running the test suite.
 NOTE: not yet fully implemented.

 For more info on which test suites and features are available, check the help:
 ```python